-How to Attract and Retain Millennial Employees (Gen Z, too!)
+How to Attract and Retain Young Employees

 Shifting demographics and dynamics are changing what’s considered valuable.
 Learn how companies are differentiating in a new labor market.

-Understanding millennial and generation Z employees
+Understanding Millennial and Generation Z employees

 Millennials, born between 1981-1995, joined the workforce just as the Great Recession ravaged the economy.
 This put them financially behind previous generations, having a slower capability to generate wealth and delaying major life events.
 Thus, a growing population of people is being pushed into the sandwich generation, having caretaking responsibilities for their children and aging parents.